viz/didactic-doodle/README.md

   "lint": "eslint . --ext .js --ext .jsx --cache || true", "test": "mocha --opts ./test/mocha.opts test/tests.js"
   ```

+  - Use `npm run build` to compile and bundle the source code into `/build/app.js`
+  - Use `npm run lint` to lint the source code and report warnings and errors
+  - Use `npm test` to run the specifications in `/test/tests.js`

 25. Finally, let's set up the Webpack Dev Server and Hot Module Replacement for our development mode.
 First we'll add the dependency.